cselab/Mirheo/README.md

 * Add ChainObjectVector to model polymers
 * Add FENE interactions for ChainObjectVector
 * Add Four-roll mill force plugin
+* Add plugin to dump ChainObjectVector as polylines
 * **bug fixes**
   * No duplicate ObjectVector interactions when interacting with itself through pairwise interactions